kyma-project/kyma/docs/kyma/05-01-overview.md

 ### Components

-One of the released Kyma artifacts is the Kyma-Installer, a Docker image that combines the Installer executable with charts for all components available in the release.
+One of the released Kyma artifacts is the Kyma Installer, a Docker image that combines the Installer executable with charts of all components available in the release.
-The Kyma-Installer can install only the components contained in its image.
+The Kyma Installer can install only the components contained in its image.
 The Installation CR specifies which components of the available components are installed.
 The component list in the Installation CR has the components that are not an integral part of the default Kyma Lite package commented out with a hash character (#).
 The Installer doesn't install these components.
 You can customize the list of components by: